FooSoft/homemaker/README.md

 to know about it will be shown below.

 Let's start by looking at a basic example configuration file, `example.toml`.
 Notice that Homemaker determines which markdown language processor to use based on the extension of your configuration file.
-Use `.toml` for TOML, `.yaml` for YAML, and `.json` for JSON.
+Use `.toml/.tml` for TOML, `.yaml/.yml` for YAML, and `.json` for JSON.
 Having a wrong file extension will prevent your configuration file from being parsed correctly.

 ```
 [tasks.default]